snowblue2/DSS-GCN/README.md

 ## Training

-You can find the command lines to train models in `python train.py --batch_size 8 --dataset rest16`.
+You can find the command lines to train models in `python train.py --dataset rest16`.